⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Medium Probability

-Larger enterprise software companies like Oracle or Salesforce could aggressively expand their life sciences offerings through acquisitions or dedicated development, leading to increased pricing pressure and potential market share erosion for Veeva, impacting revenue growth by 5-10%.
+Generalist cloud software providers like Microsoft or Salesforce could develop specialized life sciences modules or acquire niche players, leading to pricing pressure and market share erosion for Veeva, especially in less specialized areas.

 Low Probability